syncfusion-content/xamarin-docs/Xamarin/SfSchedule/data-bindings.md

 ![](PopulatingAppointments_images/recurrence.png)

+### Recurrence Pattern Exceptions
+You can delete or change any of recurrence pattern appointment by handling exception dates and exception appointment for recurring appointment.

+#### Recurrence Exception Dates
+You can delete any of occurrence appointment which is exception from recurrence pattern appointment by adding exception dates to recurring appointment.
+#### Recurrence Exception appointment
+You can also change any of occurrence appointment which is exception from recurrence pattern appointment by adding the recurrence exception appointment in Schedule DataSource.
+#### Delete occurrence from Recurrence pattern appointment / Adding Exception dates to Recurrence pattern appointment
+You can delete any of occurrence which is exception from recurrence pattern appointment by using [RecurrenceExceptionDates](https://help.syncfusion.com/cr/cref_files/xamarin/Syncfusion.SfSchedule.XForms~Syncfusion.SfSchedule.XForms.ScheduleAppointment~RecurrenceExceptionDates.html) property of `ScheduleAppointment` and deleted occurrence date will be considered as recurrence exception dates.
+{% tabs %}
+{% highlight c# %}
+ // Create the new exception date.
+            var exceptionDate = new DateTime(2017, 09, 07);
+             var recurrenceAppointment = new ScheduleAppointment()
+            {
+                StartTime = new DateTime(2017, 09, 01, 10, 0, 0),
+                EndTime = new DateTime(2017, 09, 01, 12, 0, 0),
+                Subject = "Occurs Daily",
+                Color=Color.Blue
+            };
+            // Creating recurrence rule
+            recurrenceAppointment.RecurrenceRule = "FREQ=DAILY;COUNT=20";
+            // Add RecuurenceExceptionDates to appointment.
+            recurrenceAppointment.RecurrenceExceptionDates = new ObservableCollection<DateTime>()
+            {
+               exceptionDate
+            };
+{% endhighlight %}
+{% endtabs %}

+>**NOTE**
+•	Exception dates should be Universal Time Coordinates (UTC) time zone.
+•	You can also update the RecurrenceExceptionDates collection dynamically.

+#### Delete occurrence from recurrence pattern dynamically/Add Exception Dates to Recurrence pattern dynamically
+You can also delete any of occurrence from recurrence pattern appointment by adding exception date to Recurrence Exception dates collection.

+{% tabs %}
+{% highlight c# %}
+ var recurrenceAppointment = scheduleAppointmentCollection[0];
+            recurrenceAppointment.RecurrenceExceptionDates.Add(new DateTime(2017, 09, 05));
+{% endhighlight %}
+{% endtabs %}

+#### Add deleted occurrence to Recurrence pattern dynamically/Remove Exception Dates from Recurrence pattern dynamically
+You can also add the deleted occurrence to recurrence pattern appointment by removing exception date from Recurrence Exception dates collection.
+Code example,
+{% tabs %}
+{% highlight c# %}
+var recurrenceAppointment = scheduleAppointmentCollection[0];
+            recurrenceAppointment.RecurrenceExceptionDates.RemoveAt(0);
+{% endhighlight %}
+{% endtabs %}

+>**NOTE**
+If you add the deleted occurrence to recurrence pattern by removing exception date, If any [exception appointment](#recurrence-exception-appointment) has been created for mentioned exception date, respective exception appointment will be deleted by matching with [RecurrenceId](https://help.syncfusion.com/cr/cref_files/xamarin/Syncfusion.SfSchedule.XForms~Syncfusion.SfSchedule.XForms.ScheduleAppointment~RecurrenceID.html) and [ExceptionOccurrenceActualDate](https://help.syncfusion.com/cr/cref_files/xamarin/Syncfusion.SfSchedule.XForms~Syncfusion.SfSchedule.XForms.ScheduleAppointment~ExceptionOccurrenceActualDate.html) from Schedule `DataSource` and recurrence pattern appointment created for that exception date.

+#### Add all deleted occurrence to Recurrence pattern dynamically/Clear Exception dates from Recurrence pattern dynamically.
+You can also add all deleted occurrence to recurrence pattern appointment by clear the exception dates from Recurrence Exception dates collection.
+Code example,
+{% tabs %}
+{% highlight c# %}
+var recurrenceAppointment = scheduleAppointmentCollection[0];
+            recurrenceAppointment.RecurrenceExceptionDates.Clear();
+{% endtabs %}

+### Add exception appointment to recurrence pattern
+You can change any of occurrence appointment which is exception from recurrence pattern appointment by using `RecurrenceId` property which is used to map the exception appointment with recurrence pattern appointment and `ExceptionOccurrenceActualDate` property which is used to mention the actual pattern occurrence date of exception appointment of `ScheduleAppointment`.
+And you should add the created exception recurrence appointment to schedule `DataSource`.
+{% tabs %}
+{% highlight c# %}
+// Create the new exception date.
+            var exceptionDate = new DateTime(2017, 09, 07);
+            var recurrenceAppointment = new ScheduleAppointment()
+            {
+                StartTime = new DateTime(2017, 09, 01, 10, 0, 0),
+                EndTime = new DateTime(2017, 09, 01, 12, 0, 0),
+                Subject = "Occurs Daily",
+                Color = Color.Blue
+            };
+// Creating recurrence rule
+            recurrenceAppointment.RecurrenceRule = "FREQ=DAILY;COUNT=20";
+            // Add RecuurenceExceptionDates to appointment.
+            recurrenceAppointment.RecurrenceExceptionDates = new ObservableCollection<DateTime>()
+            {
+exceptionDate
+            };
+            // Add exception appointment to the current recurrence pattern var exceptionAppointment = new ScheduleAppointment()
+            {
+                StartTime = new DateTime(2017, 09, 07, 12, 0, 0),
+                EndTime = new DateTime(2017, 09, 07, 14, 0, 0),
+                Subject = "Meeting",
+                Color = Color.Red,
+                // Recurrence Id should be parent appointment object RecurrenceId = recurrenceAppointment,
+                //Actual occurrence date
+                ExceptionOccurrenceActualDate = exceptionDate
+            };
+{% endtabs %}

+>**NOTE**
+	•	`RecurrenceId` should be recurrence pattern appointment object.
+	•	Exception appointment should be normal appointment and should not be created as recurring appointment, since its occurrence from recurrence pattern.
+	•	`ExceptionOccurrenceActualDate` should be Universal Time Coordinates (UTC) time zone.

+#### Add exception appointment to recurrence pattern dynamically
+You can also add exception appointment dynamically for added exception date by adding exception appointment to Schedule `DataSource` which is exception from recurrence pattern appointment by using `RecurrenceId` property which is used to map the exception appointment with recurrence pattern appointment and `ExceptionOccurrenceActualDate` property which is used to mention the actual pattern occurrence date of exception appointment of `ScheduleAppointment` class.
+Code example,
+{% tabs %}
+{% highlight c# %}
+var recurrenceAppointment = scheduleAppointmentCollection[0];
+var exceptionDate = new DateTime(2017, 09, 07);
+            // Add exception appointment to the current recurrence series var exceptionAppointment = new ScheduleAppointment()
+            {
+                StartTime = new DateTime(2017, 09, 07, 12, 0, 0),
+                EndTime = new DateTime(2017, 09, 07, 14, 0, 0),
+                Subject = "Meeting",
+                Color = Color.Red,
+                RecurrenceId = recurrenceAppointment, // set the parent appointment to recurrence Id
+                //Actual occurrence date
+                ExceptionOccurrenceActualDate = exceptionDate
+            };
+            //Adding exception appointment in schedule appointment collection scheduleAppointmentCollection.Add(exceptionAppointment);
+{% endtabs %}
+>**NOTE**
+	•	`RecurrenceId` should be recurrence pattern appointment object.
+	•	Exception appointment should be normal appointment and should not be created as recurring appointment, since its occurrence from recurrence pattern.
+	•	`ExceptionOccurrenceActualDate` should be Universal Time Coordinates (UTC) time zone.

+#### Remove exception appointment from recurrence pattern.
+You can directly remove the added exception appointment for recurrence pattern by removing it from schedule `DataSource`.
+Code example,
+{% tabs %}
+{% highlight c# %}
+var exceptionAppointment = scheduleAppointmentCollection[1];
+//Remove exception appointment from schedule appointment collection
+            scheduleAppointmentCollection.Remove(exceptionAppointment);
+{% endtabs %}

 ### Creating Custom Recurrence Appointment using Recurrence Builder
 For creating custom recurrence appointment you need to create a custom class `Meeting` with mandatory fields `From`, `To`, `EventName` and `RecurrenceRule`.